datavzrd/datavzrd.github.io/src/docs/configuration.rst

      - Whether or not the rendered link will be opened in a new window or not
      - true

 Each link is a named entry that holds a ``url``.
-Providing more than one named entry renders them as a dropdown menu.
+At least one such entry is required, and providing more than one renders them as a dropdown menu. ``custom-content`` on its own is not enough: it only changes the label, so a ``link-to-url`` without any ``url`` entry has nothing to point to and results in an error.

 Example: